Updated on May 5, 2026

 Blue slide with the title ‘GPT-5.2’ above a smiling white-and-pink robot mascot standing with open hands; small Kommunicate icon in the top-left corner

-OpenAI’s latest flagship unified model is designed to be a dependable coding collaborator and agentic workhorse.
+OpenAI’s current general-purpose flagship unified model is designed to be a dependable coding collaborator and agentic workhorse.
 GPT-5.2 builds on the GPT-5 line with more consistent instruction following, stronger multi-step execution, and improved reliability when coordinating tools, edits, and long-form workflows.
 It underpins the newest generation of the GPT-5 experience and is available in the API across variants (Instant for speed, Thinking for deeper reasoning, and Pro tiers where applicable).

 When to use it